Tracking individual agent performance, customer experience, and team performance is vitally important for business success.

 Call centre metrics done correctly give us an idea of demand, experience and execution; but it’s important to select the right ones for your business.

 By tracking the right numbers, you can view, model and understand the customer experience and optimize the management and development of your employees thereby improving internal and external metrics concurrently.

 The right strategy can maximize business objectives, maintain customer expectations and motivate team performance to their highest levels.

 Let’s look at some metrics that can help you implement that strategy:

 The ultimate goal of tracking metrics is to allow you to estimate resource requirements while maintaining service level goals for each of your markets as well as your channels.

 The challenge is to forecast and schedule and track, but in a much more complicated world.
 As we look to the uncertain future, the preservation of your business strategy is impossible without the tools to provide efficient and innovative long-term planning.

-Thanks to Bruce Skjolde at Alvaria
+Contributed by: Bruce Skjolde at Alvaria

 For more great suggestions from our industry experts, read these articles next: